jdalzatec/jdalzatec.github.io/src/pages/posts/physics/15-04-2019-Monte-Carlo-Ising-2D/index.md

 susceptibility = magnetization_std ** 2 / (kB * temps)
 ```

 Now, we can plot the last quantities as functions of the temperature.
-Let's to make a vertical line corresponding to the critical temperature for this system:
+Let's make a vertical line corresponding to the critical temperature for this system:

 ```python